PATIENT’S GUIDE TO CATARACT SURGERY

 - The Facility

-ICON Surgery Center of Denver accepts most major commercial insurance HMO/PPO/POS plans, Medicare and Medicaid.
+Premier Surgery Center of Denver accepts most major commercial insurance HMO/PPO/POS plans, Medicare and Medicaid.
 Patients with insurance will be billed their co-payment and any deductible on the day of surgery.
-ICON Surgery Center of Denver bills the patient‘s insurance company as a courtesy; however, any balance due is the patient’s responsibility.
+Premier Surgery Center of Denver bills the patient‘s insurance company as a courtesy; however, any balance due is the patient’s responsibility.
 Individuals who do not have health insurance are asked to be responsible for our facility charge and anesthesia fee on the day of surgery.
-ICON Surgery Center of Denver accepts American Express, Visa, Mastercard, personal checks, cashier’s checks, and cash.
+Premier Surgery Center of Denver accepts American Express, Visa, Mastercard, personal checks, cashier’s checks, and cash.

 SURGICAL CENTER HOURS

-The ICON Surgery Center is open daily Monday through Friday 7:30 am to 5:30 pm.
+The Premier Surgery Center is open daily Monday through Friday 7:30 am to 5:30 pm.
 Surgery is scheduled by appointment only.

 IF YOU HAVE ANY QUESTIONS

-If you are unable to keep your appointment, please notify your doctor and ICON Surgery Center of Denver as soon as possible, preferably a minimum of 48 hours before your appointment.
+If you are unable to keep your appointment, please notify your doctor and Premier Surgery Center of Denver as soon as possible, preferably a minimum of 48 hours before your appointment.
 We appreciate your courtesy.